Data-wala-adarsh-beta/Retail_sales_analysis/README.md

 ## Conclusion

-This project serves covers basic as well as complex SQL concepts such as database setup, data cleaning, exploratory data analysis, and attempst to answer several business-critcial queries.
+This project covers basic as well as complex SQL concepts such as database setup, data cleaning, exploratory data analysis, and attempst to answer several business-critcial queries.

 ## To Verify The Queries: